Zoeb7/booroondook/README.md

 tyred drink
 Jumpstart
 458 NOT
-Tomorow
+Tomorowal.
+Where is my coins???

 NOTcoin Day!
-Binance znatno podebal.
-Where is my coins???
+Binance znatno podeb
+shaurma